 The Boise State Financial Aid Office is required to perform a Return of Title IV Funds (R2T4) calculation for all students who had received federal financial aid and withdrew from a payment period after having begun attendance in classes or who stopped attending classes without officially withdrawing.

 The withdrawal date, the length of the payment period, and the types and amounts of federal financial aid received are used in the R2T4 calculation to determine whether or not you retain eligibility for a portion of the aid that was advanced to you for the payment period.
 Any aid you received above the amount you are eligible to retain based on the R2T4 calculation is considered to be “unearned” and must be returned to the federal government.
 In order to determine these amounts, you must have withdrawn; no calculation will be performed prior to withdrawal.

 Note: The last day you may completely withdraw from Boise State for the fall or spring semester with a ‘W’ is prior to the withdrawal deadline (the 10th week of classes for regular sessions).
-After that date, you must file a complete withdraw appeal with the Dean of Students.
+After that date, you must file a complete withdrawal appeal with the Registrar’s Office.
 See the academic calendar deadlines by session for dates if you are withdrawing from classes offered for all sessions including shorter sessions.